-Organizations can be grouped in typologies based on the top as the scope for this research, a specific type of organizations will be researched: trade organizations.
-This type is chosen because of the simplicity of the process and also because it represents the substantial amount of organizations in The Netherlands (Kamer van Koophandel, 2019).
-This will be researched within SMEs because this category represents the biggest segment of roughly 20% of the businesses in The Netherlands (Kamer van Koophandel, 2019).
+Organizations can have similar core business processes and are therefore grouped in typologies.
+As financial monitoring regards business processes, logically, organizations with a similar set of processes should be taken into account for this research.
+As the scope for this research, a specific type of organizations will be researched: trade organizations.
+This type is chosen because of the simplicity of the process and also because the process is represented in a substantial amount of organizations in The Netherlands (Kamer van Koophandel, 2019).
+When researching more different organizations from other typologies, those processes would be more complex and different.
+The topology will be researched within SMEs.
+Larger enterprises have often business processes which are far more detailed and more complex than the ones within SMEs.
+Within SMEs the core processes are often defined more clearly.
+Also, SMEs represent the biggest segment of roughly 20% of the businesses in The Netherlands (Kamer van Koophandel, 2019) which allows this research to define a broad applicable conclusion.

+A reference architecture is a tool to define multiple organizations and their general outline, also regarding business and IT integration.
+When talking about multiple organizations in general, a reference architecture is a means to do this.
 This research will try to define a reference architecture, with a specific focus on gathering and combining all components on a high level.
 Specific designs within components will not be made throughout the design as they might be subjective to the studied cases.
 Examples may be defined.
+A reference architecture is a helpful tool to answer the research question because it is a model which can be tested in other studies.